Negligent Hiring of Truck Drivers

 § 383.51 of the Federal Motor Carrier Safety Administration (FMCSA) regulations.

 An employer can be held responsible for the actions of their employee

 if that employee was hired negligently.
-Anyone injured in an accident
+Anyone injured in a

 Call (615) 933-2893 for a free consultation to get started.